 22 March is the World Water Day, which was introduced by the resolution of the United Nations General Assembly in 1993, and since then has been celebrated every year to remind the public a global problem of clean water availability and urge them to take active measures.

 In the light of these issues and projections, the necessity for actions, including the observance of the World Water Day to preserve water resources clean is obvious.
 A new theme is defined each year for the World Water Day, and specific actions and processes are planned around it.
-For 2022, the theme is ‘Groundwater: Making the Invisible Visible’, which is one of the urgent challenges, and combines a set of topical issues.
+For 2023, the theme is “Accelerating change to solve the water and sanitation crisis” , which is one of the urgent challenges, and combines a set of topical issues.

 Georgia has been observing this day already for years, and governmental, non-governmental and private sectors are engaged in this process.
 Georgia provides its share in the worldwide processes for the protection and management of water resources.
 For instance, the new law on water resources management is almost finalized.
 It has been prepared to ensure approximation of EU water legislation, and introduces basin management of water resources in Georgia.

 On 22 March of this year, again the world community appeals to all to consolidate to protect water resources.
 They again recall how important is to rationally and economically consume water, and how vital is this resource.
-The current theme – Groundwater: Making the Invisible Visible – will again bring scientists, experts, sectoral specialists and other stakeholders together to discuss and widely cover related challenges, what is the main purpose of celebrating this day.
+The current theme – “Accelerating change to solve the water and sanitation crisis” – will again bring scientists, experts, sectoral specialists and other stakeholders together to discuss and widely cover related challenges, what is the main purpose of celebrating this day.